zitadel/zitadel/CONTRIBUTING.md

 Thank you for your interest about how to contribute!
 As you might know there is more than code to contribute.
 You can find all information needed to start contributing here.

-Please give us and our community the chance to get rid of security vularbilities by responsibly disclose this kind of issues by contacting [security@zitadel.com](mailto:security@zitadel.com).
+Please give us and our community the chance to get rid of security vulnerabilities by responsibly disclose this kind of issues by contacting [security@zitadel.com](mailto:security@zitadel.com).

 The strongest part of a community is the possibility to share thoughts.
 That's why we try to react as soon as possible to your ideas, thoughts and feedback.
 We love to discuss as much as possible in an open space like in the [issues](https://github.com/zitadel/zitadel/issues) and [discussions](https://github.com/zitadel/zitadel/discussions) section here or in our [chat](https://zitadel.com/chat), but we understand your doubts and provide further contact options [here](https://zitadel.com/contact).